odezzshuuk/linked-notes/sorted/dotNET/unity/unity-render-pipeline.md

 **Built-in Render Pipeline**

-- is the default choice
+- Is the default choice

 **Universal Render Pipeline**